AceStar0/ece-devops-ing4/README.md

     image: acestar01/user-api
 ```

-# 6. Make container orchestration using Kubernetes
+# 6. Organization of Docker with Kubernetes

 ##  Installation of Minikube